nodejs/node/doc/api/crypto.md

   * `err` {Error}
   * `derivedKey` {Buffer}

 HKDF is a simple key derivation function defined in RFC 5869.
-The given `key`, `salt` and `info` are used with the `digest` to derive a key of `keylen` bytes.
+The given `ikm`, `salt` and `info` are used with the `digest` to derive a key of `keylen` bytes.

 The supplied `callback` function is called with two arguments: `err` and